twbs/bootstrap/site/content/docs/5.1/layout/grid.md

 ### Columns and gutters

-The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` and `$grid-gutter-height` set the width and height for the column gutters.
+The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column. `$grid-gutter-width` and `$grid-gutter-height` set the width and height of the gutters.

 ```scss
 $grid-columns:       12 !default;